Wouter Van Belle

+Career

-One of his first productions was Gorky, the debut album of Belgian band Gorki.
+One of Van Belle's first productions was Gorky, the debut album of Belgian band Gorki.
 Van Belle was responsible for much of the sound and melody of the song Mia, which he turned from a punkrock song into a piano ballad.
 Despite never being released as a single, it became a classic which was voted the best song ever by the listeners of Studio Brussel and best Belgian song ever by the listeners of Radio 1.
 Van Belle not only produced the album, but also created the piano melody for the song.
 The number 2 song in the above mentioned list of best Belgian songs ever, Als ze lacht by Yevgueni, was also produced by Van Belle.
 In the 2005 version of that all-time Flemish songs list, he was involved as producer, mixer, writer and/or musician with 18 of the 100 songs.

 In 1994 he won the Zamu Music Award for Best Producer.

 He created his own label "Petrol" in 2000, to release an album he produced for Flip Kowlier which was then rejected by his original label.
 Ocharme ik reached #18 in the Flemish charts, and Van Belle would continue to release music on his own label, not only by Kowlier but also by Yevgueni and Gabriel Rios.
 In 2006 he released a solo album, Wow/Flutter.

 In 2011 he was one of the four judges on Idool, the Flemish version of British TV show Pop Idol.

 In 2020, he was inducted into the "Eregalerij" (Hall of Fame) of Radio 2, the largest radio station in Flanders, for his "large influence on Belgian music" The Hall of Fame lauded his work as a producer and as talent developer with e.g. Axelle Red and Flip Kowlier.